openstack-infra/zuul/doc/source/admin/components.rst

       `bubblewrap` has become integral to securely operating Zuul.
 If you have a valid use case for it, we encourage you to let us know.

+   .. attr:: load_multiplier
+      :default: 2.5

+      When an executor host gets too busy, the system may suffer timeouts and other ill effects.
+The executor will stop accepting more than 1 job at a time until load has lowered below a safe level.
+This level is determined by multiplying the number of CPU's by `load_multiplier`.

+      So for example, if the system has 2 CPUs, and load_multiplier is 2.5, the safe load for the system is 5.00.
+Any time the system load average is over 5.00, the executor will quit accepting multiple jobs at one time.

+      The executor will observe system load and determine whether to accept more jobs every 30 seconds.

 .. attr:: merger

    .. attr:: git_user_email